 A one off scimitar was built using Tony Rolt's (from FF - Ferguson Formula) 4 wheel drive technology.
 Ex-BRM Chassis designer John Crosthwaite joined the Reliant team and with the help from "Senior Sports Car Designer" Ted Laban and Os Webb from Ferguson the original Scimitar GTE chassis had to be re-designed to enable it to take front wheel drive, revise engine & gearbox mountings to take the increased GKN transmission weight, get drive to front diff past existing Ford 3ltr power unit clutch housing and maintain steering geometry while moving steering rack to clear GKN front Diff Unit.

 As you can see from the photographs opposite a full chassis complete with engine and running gear was built.

 A torque split of 40/60 was used and the drive to the front differential was taken from the rear of a special overdrive gearbox by Hi-Vo chain and propshaft containing two constant velocity joints.

 Os developed the idea into a working coupling using internally splined plates over centre epicyclic diff with slots & gaps in multiplates running in viscous fluid.
-Rolt's FFD retained the right to produce low volume 4wd & continue development "
+Rolt's FFD retained the rights to produce low volume 4WD & continued development "